imjavakhir/international_phone_text_field/README.md

 - It also comes with a build-in bottom sheet to select the country code.

 ### Roadmap
+ - [x] Add the theme support
+ - [x] Add the ability to fully customize the text field

 # Follow and support me